The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Home- and Community-Based Services Waiver Services (130 CMR 630.000)

 Most organizations or self-employed applicants interested in providing the listed waiver services must enroll as a MassHealth provider.
 Those providing only residential habilitation, shared living – 24-hour supports, shared home supports, transitional assistance, home accessibility adaptations, or vehicle modification, must contract through the Massachusetts Rehabilitation Commission (MRC) to provide these services.

-The MassHealth provider enrollment process includes completing and submitting the following forms:
+The MassHealth provider enrollment process includes completing and submitting the forms below.

-In addition, providers must meet the MRC standards for the service, found on the MRC website at Massachusetts Rehabilitation Commission Provider Services Standards file size 1MB
+In addition, providers must meet the MRC standards for the service, found on the MRC website.

 The provider enrollment process begins with the submission of the completed MassHealth provider application along with the other forms listed above to the University of Massachusetts (UMass) Waiver Unit.
 The UMass Waiver unit uses the following Home- and Community-Based Service Provider Enrollment form (pdf) to guide providers through the application process.
 Providers of certain services will be required to submit additional information (for example, licenses, certifications, or letters of verification).